The vagina is a self-cleaning organ that does not require special cleaning products. It does not even need any cleaning products at all.

 - cervical cancer

-- endometritis, which is an infection of the lining of the uterus
+- endometritis, which is an inflammation of the lining of the uterus

 increased riskof sexually transmitted infections (STIs), including HIV